Quadric: Rational points

 where the $F_i$ are homogeneous polynomials of degree two with integer coefficients.
 Because of the homogeneity, one can consider only parameters that are setwise coprime integers.
 If $Q(X_0,\ldots, X_n)=0$ is the equation of the quadric, a solution of this equation is said primitive if its components are setwise coprime integers.
 The primitive solutions are in one to one correspondence with the rational points of the quadric (up to a change of sign of all components of the solution).
 The non-primitive integer solutions are obtained by multiplying primitive solutions by arbitrary integers; so they do not deserve a specific study.
-However, setwise coprime parameters can produce non-primitive solutions, and one may have to divide by a greatest common divisor for getting the associated primitive solution.
+However, setwise coprime parameters can produce non-primitive solutions, and one may have to divide by a greatest common divisor to arrive at the associated primitive solution.

+Pythagorean triples

 This is well illustrated by Pythagorean triples.
 A Pythagorean triple is a triple $(a,b,c)$ of positive integers such that $a^2+b^2=c^2.$ A Pythagorean triple is primitive if $a, b, c$ are setwise coprime, or, equivalently, if any of the three pairs $(a,b),$ $(b,c)$ and $(a,c)$ is coprime.